Ring around the Midnightsun

 The fragrance of early spring, bright nights and the awakening nature are characteristics of this tour, which consists of several rides and sightseeing by bus.
 You will experience the days around the midnight sun visiting the famous turf houses of Laufás and the amazing area around the breathtaking lake Mývatn.
 A midnight ride is a highlight of the week at this special time of the year when the sun hardly sets.

-Our guests are picked up in Akureyri in the late afternoon.
+Our guests are picked up in Akureyri in the late afternoon (mostly between 4-6 pm).
 A thirty minutes’ drive will bring us to the farmhouse Grýtubakki.
-After dinner details about the following days will be provided.
+After dinner, details about the following days will be provided.
 Overnight stay at Grýtubakki.

 Day 2